 America’s Got Talent (Season 4, Episode 4)

-The first time came about in this episode in which Wayne and Katy decide to invest their recent inheritance in something to benefit the community and set up a meeting in the style of Shark Tank, complete with Bonnie McMurray (Kamilla Kowall) unnecessarily volunteering as a pitch announcer, for locals to present their ideas.
-Each pitch just happens to be a scathing, unsubtle riff on a certain reality show, from Intervention to The Bachelor and more, concluding with a send-up of Duck Dynasty’s anti-gay controversy from 2013.
+The first time Letterkenny made fun of America’s Got Talent (along with many other reality shows) came about in this episode in which Wayne and Katy decide to invest their recent inheritance in something to benefit the community.
+They set up a meeting in the style of Shark Tank – complete with Bonnie McMurray (Kamilla Kowall) unnecessarily volunteering as a pitch announcer – for locals to present their ideas.
+Each pitch just happens to be a scathing, unsubtle riff on a certain reality show, from Intervention to The Bachelor, and more, concluding with a send-up of Duck Dynasty’s anti-gay controversy from 2013.

 What do you think?
 Are these the pop culture references on Letterkenny that made you laugh the hardest or is that hard no for you?
 Well, we would appreciates it if you let us know how you fell in the comments and be sure to check back for additional information and updates on this modern Canadian comedy classic, as well as even more retrospectives on the most essential moments of your favorite TV shows, here on CinemaBlend.

 Jason has been writing since he was able to pick up a washable marker, with which he wrote his debut illustrated children's story, later transitioning to a short-lived comic book series and (very) amateur filmmaking before finally settling on pursuing a career in writing about movies in lieu of making them.
 Look for his name in just about any article related to Batman.